Despite being the largest machine ever built, the Large Hadron Collider(LHC) accelerates an extremely small amount of protons.

-Electrons are stripped off the atoms, leaving only protons that are accelerated through an accelerators complex, reaching the LHC at the end.
+Electrons are stripped off the atoms, leaving only protons that are accelerated through the accelerators complex, reaching the LHC at the end.

 The two beams of the LHC contain about 6·1014 protons.
-That seems to be a lot of protons, but in total, they weight about 5 nanograms (5 billionth of a gram)!
+That seems to be a lot but, in total, they weigh about 5 nanograms (5 billionths of a gram)!